manish7924/Music-X/README.md

 4. **Build and run the project:**

-   Click on the Run button or use Shift + F10.
+   Click on the **Run** button or use **Shift + F10**.

 **Usage**

-  Once installed, you can start using Music X to play your favorite songs, manage your playlists, and explore music by albums and artists.
+  Once installed, you can start using **Music X** to play your favorite songs, manage your playlists, and explore music by albums and artists.
 The app will provide dynamic themes and display lyrics for the currently playing track.

 **Contributing**